 My music is very emotional, so I was looking for a way to bring the two things together.
-Aside from that connection, what really inspires me is seldom heard voices, neural, neurological diversity, artificial intelligence, but really in relation to consciousness and what makes us conscious.
+Aside from that connection, what inspires me is seldom heard voices, neural, neurological diversity, and artificial intelligence, but concerning consciousness and what makes us conscious.
 Are we conscious?
-Does consciousness really exist?
+Does consciousness exist?
 Can you copy and paste consciousness into something else?
 And I was starting to explore that from different perspectives.

 I suppose that sort of thing is incredibly hard to get your head around

 Exactly.
-It’s also about autonomy and uniqueness—the idea that it has to be my consciousness that makes me special.
-I love going where that fear is and finding out more about it, so that was the motivation.
-The film is a thought experiment: if you took this pretty random collection of little snippets of childhood, of data—you could call it memory—and feed it into something, would it ever really get anywhere close to recreating an identity?
+It's also about autonomy and uniqueness—the idea that it has to be my consciousness that makes me special.
+I love going where that fear is and finding out more about it, so that motivated me.
+The film is a thought experiment: if you took this pretty random collection of little snippets of childhood, of data—you could call it memory—and feed it into something, would it ever really get close to recreating an identity?

 Have you done anything similar to the film before?

 No, so the process was terrifying.
-The lyrics came from reflections; through reading; researching all the things we've talked about, really; but also, from my own emotional reactions to various bits of footage and things like that.
-From that point of having the lyrics and a broad idea of the conceptual “thought experiment”, I then worked with Tom [Rawle] to, and he would start to sketch out what the visuals might look like.
+The lyrics came from reflections, through reading, researching all the things we've talked about, and from my emotional reactions to various bits of footage and things like that.
+From that point of having the lyrics and a broad idea of the conceptual "thought experiment", I then worked with Tom [Rawle], and he started to sketch out what the visuals might look like.
 The narrative and the music adapted to the iterations of the visuals.
 It was really strange because it's very much a music film, but it felt like a fun experiment as the inverse of the usual film score where the music is created after the visuals.

-With every step forward that the visuals took, the music became clearer: it went from this sort of intimate harp and whispered vocal into some really epic stuff.
+With every step forward that the visuals took, the music became clearer: it went from this intimate harp and whispered vocal into some epic stuff.

 So what's next for Daffodil?

-I feel like a daffodil in itself will continue to sort of grow in its own way, but I can't say too much about it yet.
+I feel like Daffodil in itself will continue to grow in its own way, but I can't say too much about it yet.
 Part of what's gonna happen next with the film is working with the AI performance artist, Ada.
-Outside of that, I'm quite keen to interpret it live but in a different kind of a way, maybe as an installation piece.
+Outside of that, I'm quite keen to interpret it to live but differently, maybe as an installation piece.